PS4 Firmware Update 8.50 Rolls Out in Beta, Will Remove Communities

 - Communities are no longer available.

 The writing was on the wall for the PlayStation Communities as the companion app, previously available on Android and iOS, was shut down in March 2020.
-Although no reason was given for the closure, it was assumed to be because of a reduced number of users, as well as an overall combination of all the PlayStation Apps into one place upon the release of the PS5.
+Although no reason was given for the closure, it was assumed to be because of a reduced number of users, and all of the PlayStation Apps were later combined into one place upon the release of the PS5.
 Up until recently, Communities seemed to still be fairly active on the PS4 console itself, but the number of people using these is likely to have dropped since the release of the PlayStation 5.
 Sony’s latest console currently doesn’t have a Communities feature, and with this change, it isn’t expected to continue on the next-gen console.

 The last major system software update for the PlayStation 4 was Update 8.00, which introduced new Avatars, simplified Party and Messages (which is still a controversial change Sony is looking into), enhanced 2-Step Verification, and made Parental Controls easier to use, amongst other improvements.
 It will be a while before the latest round of changes rolls out to the wider community, but we’ll be sure to let you know as soon as Update 8.50 is given a general release.